 Yes, of course.
+It's very important to check if a car has been written off.
 One possibility that every prospective buyer should consider is whether the vehicle you’re thinking of buying was ever damaged badly enough to be declared a ‘Total Loss’ by an insurance company (commonly known as a ‘Write-off‘) or worse again – ‘Scrapped’.

-You can quickly identify whether a vehicle has been officially declared as a write-off and MotorCheck’s notification can save you from buying a motor vehicle which could be potentially dangerous due to repair after a write off.
+You can quickly identify whether a vehicle has been officially declared as a write-off and MotorCheck’s notification can save you from buying a motor vehicle which could be potentially dangerous due to repair after a car has been written off.

 Don't Regret It, MotorCheck It! - more reasons to use MotorCheck

-Our affordable and easy-to-use reports save UK car buyers thousands of euro every week.
+Our affordable and easy-to-use reports save UK car buyers thousands of pounds every week.